tensorchord/envd/README.md

 jupyter(password="", port=8888)
 ```

-Then you can run `midi up` and open jupyter notebook at [`http://localhost:8888`](http://localhost:8888), or open vscode remote to attach to the container.
+Then you can run `envd up` and open jupyter notebook at [`http://localhost:8888`](http://localhost:8888), or open vscode remote to attach to the container.

 ```
 [+] ⌚ parse build.MIDI and download/cache dependencies 0.0s ✅ (finished)